-

 Acceptable Use Policy and Computer Use Agreement

-The Jefferson Elementary School District and the San Joaquin County Office of Education Data Processing Joint Powers Authority, hereinafter referred to as the “district”, may authorize non-employees, hereinafter referred to as “Individuals”, to use technology owned or otherwise provided by the district.
+The Jefferson Elementary School District and the San Joaquin County Office of Education Data Processing Joint Powers Authority, hereinafter referred to as the “district”, authorizes students to use technology owned or otherwise provided by the district as necessary for instructional purposes.
 The use of district technology is a privilege permitted at the district's discretion and is subject to the conditions and restrictions set forth in applicable policies, administrative regulations, and this Acceptable Use Policy and Computer Use Agreement.
 The district reserves the right to suspend access at any time, without notice, for any reason.

-The district expects all Individuals to use technology responsibly in order to avoid potential problems and liability.
-The district may place reasonable restrictions on the sites, material, and/or information that Individuals may access through the system.
+The district expects all students to use technology responsibly in order to avoid potential problems and liability.
+The district may place reasonable restrictions on the sites, material, and/or information that students may access through the system.

 Definitions

-District technology includes, but is not limited to, computers, the district's computer network including servers and wireless computer networking technology (Wi-Fi), the Internet, email, USB drives, wireless access points (routers), tablet computers, smartphones and smart devices, telephones, cellular telephones, personal digital assistants, pagers, MP3 players, wearable technology, any wireless communication device including emergency radios, and/or future technological innovations, whether accessed on or off site or through district-owned or personally owned equipment or devices.
+District technology includes, but is not limited to, computers, the district's computer network including servers and wireless computer networking technology (wi-fi), the Internet, email, software, cloud applications, artificial intelligence (AI) systems, USB drives, wireless access points (routers), tablet computers, smartphones and smart devices, telephones, cellular telephones, wearable technology, any wireless communication device including emergency radios, and/or future technological innovations, whether accessed on or off site or through district-owned or personally owned equipment or devices.

 Individuals are expected to use district technology safely and responsibly.
 Any personal use of district technology shall not interfere with district business and operations, the work and productivity of any employee, or the safety and security of district technology.
 The district is not responsible for any loss or damage incurred by an Individual as a result of his/her personal use of district technology.